 Fortunately, Bailey learns throughout the course of the novel and develops better ways to handle the pressure of difficult situations.

 Porter is… a complicated character.
-I think it was difficult for me to see him and Alex as the same person at all, but as the book progressed, it made more sense.
-He was definitely irritating at times, but also very adorable.
+I think it was difficult for me to see him and Alex as the same person (not a spoiler), but as the book progressed, it made more sense.
+He was definitely irritating at times, but also very adorable (AKA, typical YA love interest and love-hate trope).
 I absolutely could not stop myself from shipping him and Bailey together from the start.

 The plot is undoubtedly centered around the romance.
-This is absolutely a YA romance novel, so don’t go into this book expected some other complicated plot.
+This is absolutely a YA romance novel, so don’t go into this book expecting some other complicated plot.
 There is a subplot involving Porter’s friend Davy, but it’s really not that significant.
-I think it serves a purpose in relation to pointing out Bailey’s fear of guns and her overcoming her fears, though.
+I think it serves a purpose in relation to pointing out Bailey’s fear of guns, and her overcoming her fears, though.

 ANYWAY, I loved how Bailey and Porter’s relationship transitioned from strangers to enemies to friends to lovers.
 It didn’t feel forced or sudden or insta-lovey at all.
 (I’m sorry for all the ‘or’s and my lack of grammar.)

 I liked how Bennett handled the sex scene in this book as well.
 I liked that Bailey didn’t agonize over her virginity or make it into a huge drama.
 Bailey was thoughtful and careful about her decision to have sex with Porter, although the actual scene itself did feel a bit spur of the moment and sudden.
 Which I can’t help but think is accurate, in many ways, for actual teens.
 That said, this book would likely be suitable for ages 15+.